OfficeDev/Project-Power-BI-Templates/Consolidated Reports/Readme.md

 --------

-When opening the PBIT file, you will be asked to enter the URL of your Dynamics 365 Common Data Service (CDS) default instance you are using for Project for the web.
+When opening the PBIT file, you will be asked to enter the URL of your Dynamics 365 Dataverse instance you are using for Project for the web.

-Enter it in this format: https://<spam><spam>(Default CDS environment).(region).dynamics<spam><spam>.com
+Enter it in this format: https://<spam><spam>(Dataverse environment).(region).dynamics<spam><spam>.com

 For example: http://<spam><spam>orgde6d15d8.crm.dynamics<spam><spam>.com

-**To determine the Default CDS environment value of the URL**:
+**To determine the Dataverse environment value of the URL**:

 1. While logged into Office 365, go to this site: https://web.powerapps.com
-2. On the PowerApps page, you'll find the default CDS environment value in the **Environments** section.
+2. On the PowerApps page, you'll find the Dataverse environment value in the **Environments** section.
 For example: **orgde6d15d8**.

-Put the value into the *Default CDS environment* portion of the URL.
+Put the value into the *Dataverse environment* portion of the URL.
 For instance, using the example above:\
 https://<spam><spam>orgde6d15d8.(region).dynamics<spam><spam>.com